Generic selectors

 Greenhouse effect.
-Greenhouse gases
+Mechanism, model and gases

 Would you like to learn more about how the greenhouse effect is produced and how it works?

+Basic mechanism of the greenhouse effect is as follows.
 Solar radiation reaching the Earth consists mainly of short-wave radiation, such as visible light and ultraviolet (UV) rays.
 Some of this radiation is reflected back into space by the Earth’s surface and clouds, while some is absorbed by the atmosphere, the oceans and the Earth’s surface.

-The Earth’s surface, once heated by solar radiation, emits long-wave radiation, also known as infrared (IR) radiation.
-Some gases present in the atmosphere, such as water vapor (H2O), carbon dioxide (CO2), methane (CH4) or nitrous oxide (N2O) have the ability to absorb and re-emit part of this infrared radiation.
+The main greenhouse gases are water vapor (H2O), carbon dioxide (CO2), methane (CH4) or nitrous oxide (N2O) have the ability to absorb and re-emit part of this infrared radiation.
 These gases are known as greenhouse gases because of their ability to trap and retain heat in the atmosphere.
 When infrared radiation is absorbed by greenhouse gases, the molecules become energized and subsequently emit radiation back in all directions, including towards the earth’s surface.
 This results in a net increase in thermal energy on Earth, leading to an increase in atmospheric and surface temperature.

-Greenhouse Effect How do greenhouse gases affect the climate?
+This simulation is a simple but very instructive model of the mechanism of the greenhouse effect.
+How do greenhouse gases affect the climate?
 Explore the atmosphere during the ice age and today.
 What happens when clouds are added?
 Change the concentration of greenhouse gases and see how the temperature changes.
 Then compare the effect of crystals.
 Zoom in and see how light interacts with molecules Do all gases in the atmosphere contribute to the greenhouse effect?

 File